Coleman (brand)

-The Coleman Company, Inc. is an American manufacturer of outdoor recreation products, best known for its camping gear including lanterns, portable stoves, sleeping bags, chairs, and coolers.
+The Coleman Company, Inc., is an American manufacturer of outdoor recreation products, best known for its camping gear including lanterns, portable stoves, sleeping bags, chairs, and coolers.
 Founded in 1902 and currently headquartered in Chicago, the company employs approximately 4,000 people.
-Coleman is now a subsidiary of Newell Brands and has facilities in Wichita, Kansas, and in Texas.
+Coleman is now a subsidiary of Newell Brands and has a facility in Wichita, Kansas.
+The facility in New Braunfels, Texas, was closed in 2022.

 History

 The company was founded by William Coffin Coleman, who began selling gasoline pressure lamps in 1902 in Wichita.
 In 1905, the company provided a demonstration for the 1905 Cooper vs. Fairmount football game (now Sterling College and Wichita State University).

 By the 1910s, Coleman lanterns were being distributed by the U.S. government to support agricultural production during World War I. In World War II, the company developed the Model 520, a compact, multi-fuel burner designed for military use.

 Throughout the mid-20th century, Coleman expanded into various home and utility products.
 By the 1990s, the company refocused on its core outdoor recreation offers.

 Coleman gas lamps were provided to play the first night football game west of the Mississippi River.
 In 1996, the company acquired Campingaz, a French company.

 In September 2004, Jarden acquired American Household, which was the privately held parent company of Coleman as well as other brands like Sunbeam Products, for $745.6 million in cash.

 In December 2015, Newell Brands acquired the Coleman brand through the acquisition of Jarden for $13.2 billion.